Money Management in France

 The ATM machine has greatly facilitated money transactions abroad.
 Most countries now offer this service on a wide scale basis.
 Before leaving for Paris, be sure to check with your own bank to clarify your withdrawal limits as well as fees you will be charged to access your home accounts.
 Be sure to ask if your bank is in partnership with any banks in France from which you might withdraw money for free or at a lower cost.

-Be aware that, typically, the withdrawal fee is the same regardless of the amount of money withdrawn and therefore it is more cost effective to withdraw larger sums of money to incur lower exchange fees.
+Be aware that, typically, the withdrawal fee is the same regardless of the amount of money withdrawn and therefore it is more cost effective to withdraw larger sums of money to incur relatively smaller fees.

 Paris is quite safe for a large metropolitan city but you must be aware of your surroundings when withdrawing money from ATM machines.

 Most U.S. bank cards allow for cash withdrawals from ATM machines throughout Europe.
 Be sure to remember your PIN code for access to your account with your card (and it’s always wise to shield your hand as you type in this code to prevent anyone from learning the code).

 Be sure that you have a PIN code for all credit and debit cards you wish to use in Europe.
 In most cases, you won’t be able to use them in ATM machines or in banks without the code.
 Some shops will allow you to sign for your purchases (instead of entering a PIN code) but this is very uncommon in Europe.